 Role of the Board

-The Company has experienced – and is continuing to experience – a period of considerable growth.
-With this success comes a responsibility for the Board to ensure we grow in a controlled and sustainable way for our shareholders and wider stakeholders, and that we understand the risks to achieving this objective.”
+“Burberry continues to experience considerable growth and change.
+With this success comes a responsibility for the Board to ensure we grow in a controlled and sustainable way for our shareholders and wider stakeholders, and that we understand the associated risks.”

 Role of the Board Committees